 Questions to ask:

-- How do you vet the publishers you work with?
+- How do you vet the creators you work with?

 - How do you enforce those standards over time?